-Parental care can be defined as the activities which are directed by an animal towards the protection and maintenance of its own offspring or those of a near relative.
+Parental care can be defined as the activities that are directed by an animal towards the protection and maintenance of its own offspring or those of a near relative.

 In comparison to birds and mammals, little parental care is found in amphibians.
 Parental care may be defined as any behavior exhibited by a parent toward its offspring that Increases the offspring’s chances of survival.

-Among amphibians, parental care includes attendance of the eggs, transportation of eggs or larva, and feeding of larvae.
+Among amphibians, parental care includes attendance of the eggs, transportation of eggs or larvae, and feeding of larvae.